-• Box-select the lines as shown and drag and drop the line mesh attribute Null 1 from the selected features.
+Box-select the lines as shown and drag and drop the line mesh attribute Null 1 from the & Treeview to assign it to the selected features.

 Line mesh null 5 graded

 The selection of some of the sets of lines as shown in the next two images is best done by changing the selection cursor and additionally using a special keyboard shortcut which causes any lines passing through a box-selection to be selected.